joseeden/notes-aws-sysops/Notes/06-EBS_and_EFS.md

 # 06 - EBS and EFS #
 _________________________________________

-This note will dive in to the available storage options for EC2, EBS and EFS, but from a SysOps perspective.
+This note will dive in to the available storage options for EC2, **EBS and EFS**, but from a SysOps perspective.

 ![](../Images/06-preview.png)